Git-Sarah07/data_analyst_SarahP/README.md

 .
 Resolution Data: The date at which the complaint was resolved .
 Comments:  The general comments on the complaints
 - Methodology:
-- 1-    Data Collection and Preparation:
+    Data Collection and Preparation:
-o   Load the dataset using data analysis tools, Excel- csv format was used here o   Perform data cleaning to address missing values, correct data types, and remove duplicates.
+    Load the dataset using data analysis tools, Excel- csv format was used here Perform data cleaning to address missing values, correct data types, and remove duplicates.
-- 2-    Descriptive Statistics:
+- Descriptive Statistics:
-o   Calculate summary statistics for key variables, including:
+  Calculate summary statistics for key variables, including:
     Complaint date and Complaint Resolution Date
     Student Complaint
     Status of complaint whether resolved or not.
-- 3-    Data Visualization:
-o   Create visual representations to illustrate findings:
-Data Analytical Platform
-- 5-    Insights and Findings:
+- Insights and Findings:
-o   Summarize the insights derived from the analysis
+ Summarize the insights derived from the analysis
-- 6-    Recommendations:
+-  Recommendations:
-o   Provide actionable recommendations based on the findings
+   Provide actionable recommendations based on the findings
 - Tools and Technologies:
 ·       Excel for data analysis
 ·      AWS Athena